jdubois/azure-native-spring-function/README.md

 - Compile a Spring Boot application using GraalVM
 - Deploy and run that application on [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/?WT.mc_id=github-social-judubois)

+This will use GitHub Actions to do all the heavy work: as we are creating a native image, it needs to be built on a Linux machine with GraalVM installed.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/en-us/free/?WT.mc_id=github-social-judubois).
 - The Azure CLI must be installed.
 [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli/?WT.mc_id=github-social-judubois).
 - Terraform must be installed.
 [Install Terraform](https://www.terraform.io/).

-To check if Azure is correctly set up, login using the CLI, by running `az login`.
+To check if Azure is correctly set up, login using the CLI by running `az login`.

 ## Fork this repository